ZetcH93/IOtools/README.md

 ## Prerequisites
-1. Have Android Studio installed on your PC
+1. Have Android Studio installed on your PC:  https://developer.android.com/studio/install
 2. An Android mobile device(with USB cable connected to PC)
 #### OR
 2. You can also run app on emulator in Android Studio